Pixee-Bot-Python/CityOfPhiladelphia_databridge-etl-tools/README.md

 ## Overview
 Use this tool to extract data from an Oracle SDE database, load it to S3, and then load it to PostGIS or Carto from S3.
 In order for this to work, a JSON table schema for the table you are working with needs to reside in S3, in the bucket _citygeo-airflow-databridge2_ in the _schemas/_ folder.

-The tool can be use either with Docker or as a standalone Python package.
+The tool can be used either with Docker or as a standalone Python package.

 ## Requirements